ColVisTec/docker-kallithea/README.md

 A rough patch to the display template. ("asc" by default)

 - `KALLITHEA_FIX_PERMISSION`
-If set to TRUE, will overwrite the permissions of configuration files.
+If set to TRUE, the configuration file permissions will be modified.
 (TRUE by default)

 - `KALLITHEA_FIX_REPOS_PERMISSION`
-If set to TRUE, will overwrite the permissions of the repository files.
+When set to TRUE, the permissions of the repository file are modified.
 (FALSE by default)

+- `KALLITHEA_CRON_INDEXING`
+When set to TRUE, the search index is updated periodically.
+(FALSE by default)
+Do it every day at 2:00 AM in container time.

 - `KALLITHEA_DB_MIGRATION`
 If set to TRUE (capitals exactly), it will run in migration assistance mode. (empty by default)